ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

       shape = "Observation year:",
       title = "Higher inequality countries have more homicides.", subtitle = "But for any given country, the relationship over time may well be the reverse.
-Pale ribbon shows overall model's confidence interval for homicide for this country, at its average over time level of inequality.
+Pale ribbons show a model's confidence interval for homicide for a country's average over time level of inequality.
 Dark line shows simple model fit to just this country's data.",
       caption = "Source: World Bank, World Development Indicators, series VC.IHR.PSRC.P5 and SI.POV.GINI.
 Analysis by freerangestats.info.")

 print(p5)
 {% endhighlight %}

-The full set of code, in sequence, can be [found on GitHub]() if the above presentaiton is confusing.
+The full set of code, in sequence, can be [found on GitHub](https://github.com/ellisp/blog-source/blob/master/_working/0303-homicide-inequality.R) if the above presentaiton is confusing.